 Don’t worry, the show don’t spend too much time contending with the day-to-day doldrums of life as a telephone operator.
 There is more than enough sex, danger, and intrigue to go around.
 Kayla Cobb at Decider compared the show to a “CW binge,” and the series’ precise mix of sexy fun and looming danger make that an incredibly apt comparison.

 Add in period flapper dresses and a modern soundtrack that keeps the action buoyant and you have the incredibly soapy and incredibly bingeable Cable Girls.
-If you’re looking for a foreign show on Netflix that will feel at home next to your favorite prime time soaps, look no further.
+If you’re looking for some of the best foreign TV on Netflix that will feel at home next to your favorite prime time soaps, look no further.

 Set in the ’80s in small town Germany and starring a cast of teenagers, Dark has naturally drawn comparisons to Stranger Things.
 Though the similarities are there, this does a disservice to the German series which digs far deeper and skews a lot, well, darker, than its alleged American counterpart.